 Unknown at present is how athletes take on these values as beliefs over time and whether any transference exists to other contexts (e.g., when the individual is acting within their personal identity or another social identity).
 The fact is, leaders (and all significant others) can and “should” have a responsibility to instil beliefs in athletes that promote well-being, not just performance.
 We (the authors) as practitioners have the philosophy of “human first, athlete second” as we know that an athlete who is able to approach life, work, sport, and relationships in a rational and therefore functional manner is able to maintain performance over a long period of time, able to deal with adversity and set-backs during and after their athletic careers.

 Leaders (and all significant others) can and “should” have a responsibility to instil beliefs in athletes that promote well-being, not just performance

-…A strong connection between coaches and athletes is vital and has been shown to inspire trust in the leader, team and individual mobilization, and improved team performance.
+…A strong connection between coaches and athletes is vital and has been shown to inspire trust in the leader, team and individual mobilisation, and improved team performance.
 However, there may be a dark side to strong leader-follower identification, namely that erroneous and maladaptive irrational beliefs can be transferred from coach to athlete more effectively.
 This can develop into an irrational team culture, where failure is not accepted, success is demanded, and setbacks are seen as “terrible” and “catastrophic” – all irrational ideas that can actually (and perhaps ironically) undermine success.
-Coaches have an unrivaled opportunity to instill rational beliefs that can help an athlete fulfill a successful career and enjoy a purposeful life.
+Coaches have an unrivalled opportunity to instil rational beliefs that can help an athlete fulfil a successful career and enjoy a purposeful life.
 This opportunity could be underpinned by a rational philosophy of success, failure, and adversity.